Nzuri-Codebase/decentralize-code-docs/docs/status-report/main.md

 The pipeline is designed to run automatically via GitHub Actions on a cron schedule.
 It can also be run manually for testing or debugging purposes.

 ## Setting up
-* The first thing one needs to do is to clone the repository via the terminal command:
+- The first thing one needs to do is to clone the repository via the terminal command:
 ```bash
 git clone https://github.com/Nzuri-Codebase/nzuri-status-updates.git
 ```
-* The next thing one ought to do is to install the required packages via the terminal command:
+- The next thing one ought to do is to install the required packages via the terminal command:
 ```bash
 pip install -r requirements.txt
 ```
-- Create an app registration via the azure portal using the Nzuri Strategy email.
-- Copy and store securely the `client ID` and the `tenant ID` as it is used with the Microsoft Graph API in the pipeline.
+- To integrate the pipeline with the Microsoft Graph API, start by registering an application through the Azure portal using the Nzuri Strategy email.
+This registration process will generate a unique `client ID` and `tenant ID`, which are essential for authenticating API requests.
+Ensure these credentials are stored securely to prevent unauthorized access.
-- The next step is to create a `client secret` which will also be used in the Microsoft Graph API.
-For security purposes, it is advisable to use a client secret for not more than 1 year.
+- Next, create a `client secret` for the registered application.
+This secret is used in conjunction with the client ID and tenant ID to authenticate API requests.
+For enhanced security, it is recommended to set a limited lifespan for the client secret, ideally not exceeding 1 year.
+This ensures that even if the secret is compromised, its impact is minimized due to its short validity period.
-- In this particular instance though, all these have been created because this is an ongoing pipeline.
-An important thing that can be monitored is the expiration of the client secret.
+- Since this pipeline is designed for ongoing use, it is crucial to monitor the expiration date of the client secret to ensure uninterrupted operation.
+This can be achieved by setting reminders or implementing automated checks to alert the maintenance team when the secret is nearing expiration, allowing for timely renewal or rotation.

 ### GitHub Workflow
 The pipeline is configured to run on Mondays at 7:50 AM UTC for template creation and at 2:50 PM UTC for sending compiled document notifications.
 The workflows are defined in the `.github/workflows/` directory: